OutdoorPenguin/media-file-renamer/README.md

 - `pip install watchdog pandas requests python-dotenv PyQt6 Pillow xxhash`
 - DB Browser for SQLite — https://sqlitebrowser.org/dl/

 > **Note:** Burnins require ffmpeg compiled with freetype (`drawtext` filter).
 The standard Homebrew bottle does not include this.
-Transcoding without burnins works with the standard build.
+All other transcode features work with the standard build.

+> **Note:** TC-based audio sync requires timecode embedded in media files.
+Works best with MXF files from professional cameras.
+Sound report import (for matching via CSV) is on the roadmap.

 ---